rabbitmq/erlando/README.md

 What follows is a brief and mechanical introduction to monads.
-It differs from a lot of the Haskell monad tutorials, because they tend to view monads as a means of achieving sequencing of operations in Haskell, which is a lazy language.
+It differs from a lot of the Haskell monad tutorials, because they tend to view monads as a means of achieving sequencing of operations in Haskell, which is challenging because Haskell is a lazy language.
 Erlang is not a lazy language, but the powerful abstractions possible from using monads are still very worthwhile.
 Whilst this is a very mechanical tutorial, it should be possible to see the more advanced abstractions possible.

 Let's say we have the three lines of code: